gp-mateen/django-polls-tutorial/README.md

-# Django Polls Tutorial
+# Django Tutorials
-Django polls tutorial with materialize css.
+Django tutorials project hosting applications such as polls etc., (more to be added...)

 ## Setup